This following sections describe alternative architectures for a WebLogic Server cluster:

 Load balancers provide the capability to associate a client connection with a particular server in the cluster, which is required when using in-memory replication for client session information.
 With certain load balancing products, you must configure the cookie persistence mechanism to avoid overwriting the WebLogic Server cookie which tracks primary and secondary servers used for in-memory replication.
-Seefor more information.
+See Load Balancing HTTP Sessions with an External Load Balancer, for more information.

 A proxy plug-in is a WebLogic Server extension to an HTTP server—such as Apache, Netscape Enterprise Server, or Microsoft Internet Information Server—that accesses clustered servlets provided by a WebLogic Server cluster.
 The proxy plug-in contains the load balancing logic for accessing servlets and JSPs in a WebLogic Server cluster.
 Proxy plug-ins also contain the logic for accessing the replica of a client's session state if the primary WebLogic Server hosting the session state fails.

 The recommended basic architecture is a combined tier architecture—all tiers of the Web application are deployed to the same WebLogic Server cluster.
-This architecture is illustrated in the following figure.
+This architecture is illustrated in Figure 9-1, below.